 2. Dilates Nasal Airway

-Peppermint oil is a natural decongestant since the menthol in it is very useful in cases of cough caused by cold, allergies, or congestion of the sinuses.
-It assists in opening up the nasal passages to ensure that more air can easily move in and out.
-Puffing of peppermint oil decreases stuffiness and unclogs blocked sinuses, relieving the amount of pressure that usually causes coughing.
+Peppermint Oil is a natural decongestant as the menthol in it is highly beneficial in situations involving cough produced by cold, allergies, or sinus congestion.
+It helps in the opening of the tube passages in the nose so that a greater amount of air can move in and out without any complications.
+Puffing of peppermint oil will be used to reduce stuffiness and open the blocked sinuses, reducing the pressure that normally leads to coughing.

 3. Relieves Congestion of the Chest